dhounam/silver-bullet-1-5/README.md

 _The Economist's_ chart-making tool, written in React and D3 using `create-react-app`.

 ## About Sibyl 1.5
 As of September 2023, there are conflicting versions of Silver Bullet on the loose.
 This is Donald Hounam's rogue version, created because of apparently unsurmountable permissions issues.
-This version is close to Sibyl 1.
+This version is closely related to Sibyl 1.

 It incorporates a mod to read in lookup assets at runtime.
-It includes the Chartwrapper component, which was hived out as a separate component as Sibyl 1 opened out into Sibyl 2.
+It includes the Chartwrapper component, which was hived out as a separate component in the original Sibyl 1, in preparation for development of Sibyl 2.
-This version is the one currently used in live production at The Economist
+This version 1.5 is the one currently used in live production at The Economist

 ## Getting started